GarvGoel08/Captio/README.md

 The live Link to visite Captio is coming soon..

 ## Overview
 Capt.io is a URL shortening service that provides users with the ability to create shorter versions of long URLs for easier sharing and management.
-This repository contains the frontend code for Capt.io, built using ReactJS.
+This repository contains the frontend code for Capt.io, built using NextJS.

 ### Version History
 - **V0.1 (Development)**